Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

 In this section, we present the numerical results for the $Z$-boson pair production process at the LHC.
 For the numerical computation, we take the fine structure constant to be $\alpha = 1/132.233193$.
 The mass of the weak gauge bosons $\mz = 91.1876$ GeV, $ m_{w}=80.385 $ GeV.
 The Weinberg angle is $\text{sin}^2\theta_\text{w} = (1 - m_w^2/\mz^2) = 0.222897223$.
 This corresponds to the weak coupling $G_F = 1.166379\times 10^{-5} \text{ GeV}^{-2}$.
 The default choice of centre mass energy of the incoming protons is $13.6$ TeV.
-Unless specified otherwise, in our numerical analysis, we use MSHT20 \cite{Bailey:2020ooq} parton distribution functions (PDFs) throughout taken from the {\tt LHAPDF} \cite{Buckley:2014ana}.
-The LO, NLO and NNLO cross-sections are obtained by convoluting the respective coefficient functions with MSHT20lo\_as130, MSHT20nlo\_as120 PDFs and MSHT20nnlo\_as118 PDF sets, using the central set (iset=0) as the default choice.
+Unless specified otherwise, in our numerical analysis, we use MSHT20 \cite{Bailey:2020ooq} parton distribution functions (PDFs) throughout, taken from the {\tt LHAPDF} \cite{Buckley:2014ana}.
+The LO, NLO and NNLO cross sections are obtained by convoluting the respective coefficient functions with MSHT20lo\_as130, MSHT20nlo\_as120 and MSHT20nnlo\_as118 PDF sets, using the central set (iset=0) as the default choice.
 The strong coupling constant $\as$ is taken from {\tt LHAPDF} \cite{Buckley:2014ana}, and it varies order by order in the perturbation theory.
-For our analysis, we consider the number of light quark flavours as $\nf = 5$.
-For the fixed order calculations, we have used the package {\tt MATRIX} \cite{Grazzini:2017mhc}, and the resummation results are obtained using the in-house developed code.
-We have used {\tt handyG} \cite{Naterop:2019xaf} for numerical evaluations.
+For our analysis, we consider the number of light quark flavors as $\nf = 5$.
+For the fixed-order calculations, we have used the package {\tt MATRIX} \cite{Grazzini:2017mhc}.
+The fixed-order results from MATRIX are checked against those obtained from the MadGraph package \cite{Alwall_2011} up to NLO and are found to be in good agreement.
+The fixed-order NNLO results have been checked with the numbers quoted in the literature \cite{Cascioli:2014yka, Grazzini:2015hta}.
+The resummation results are obtained using the inhouse developed numerical code.
+The unphysical renormalization and factorization scales are set to $\mu_R = \mu_F = Q$, where $Q$ is the invariant mass of the $Z$-boson pair production in the final state.
+The scale uncertainties are estimated by varying the unphysical scales in the range so that $|\,\text{ln}(\mu_R/\mu_F)\,| \le \text{ln}\,2$.
+The symmetric scale uncertainty is calculated from the maximum of the absolute deviation of the cross section from that obtained with the central/default scale choice.

+\pb{We first comment on how much the SV results are in comparison to the full fixed-order cross section.
+The SV results contain distributions, which contribute significantly in the threshold region.
+We find that at the SV corrections at the one-loop level are about about 79\% of the full first order correction at Q=595 GeV, and this contribution increases to 94\% at Q= 995 GeV.
+Similarly, at NNLO level, the second-order SV contributions contribute about $57\%$ of the full second-order result at Q=595 GeV, and this contribution increased to $80\%$ at $Q= 995$ GeV.} \mk{A similar observation of large SV contributions has been reported in \cite{Ahmed:2014uya} in the context of Drell-Yan production of di-leptons.} \mk{With the available ingredients i.e. (without the three loop virtual corrections) it is also possible to estimate the size of the soft-gluon contributions at three loop level.
+The SV corrections thus computed at three loop level are found to be around $0.2\%$ of LO.}